HPCForge/BubbleML/bubbleml_data/DOCS.md

 2. Density: `mph_rhogas`,
 3. Thermal Conductivity: `mph_thcogas`

-In the liquid phase, the thermal diffusivity is just set to one.
+In the liquid phase, the thermal diffusivity is set to one.

-The integer runtime parameters includes settings for the resolution.
+The integer runtime parameters include settings for the resolution and are necessary for unblocking.
 These may be necessary to use if trying to extend BubbleML and want to unblock the dataset.
 Integer runtime parameters (`int-runtime-params`):
 1. The number of blocks in the x,y,z directions: `nblockx`, `nblocky`, `nblockz`
 2. The block sizes in the x,y,z directions: `gr_tilesizex`, `gr_tilesizex`, `gr_tilesizex`